-You would think that a pandemic will only threaten your health.
+You would think that a pandemic would only threaten your health.
 But no. It can also threaten your finances!

 How does that affect our finances?